arcxp-ce-support/Fusion-Training-User-Stories/documentation/dependencies.md

 ### index error

 Using the xml output-type to convert the object to xml keeps the code dry.
 But it can make debugging harder.
-If the xml conversion fails it will generate an index error in the output-type and not in the feeds code. xmlbuilder2 will give an error if you try to convert a null or an empty array.
+If the xml conversion fails it will generate an index error in the output-type and not in the feeds code. xmlbuilder2 will give an error if you try to convert a null.
+If you are getting an index error, console.log the object that is returned by the feed and look for nulls.

 ## jmespath